Skip to main content

 5. Service

 Part of being spiritually mature means seeking to serve others with the love of Christ.
 Youth ministers must intentionally seek out opportunities for students to learn that following Jesus means serving others joyfully.
-Youth leaders, find creative ways to plug students into every volunteer team at your church as well as regular service opportunities outside of your church.
+Youth leaders, find creative ways to plug students into every volunteer team (church volunteer management is crucial for your church's long-term viability) at your church as well as regular service opportunities outside of your church.

 6. Leadership